 The financial crisis in 1997 and 1998 forced the government to shift to a managed float exchange rate system.
 This action raised the value of foreign denominated debts in terms of local currency.
 The credit risks of many FIs and non-FIs rose significantly as a result.
-As shown in Table 3, the annual default rates of the companies rated by TRIS Rating in 1997 and 1998 were unusually high at 35% and 30%, respectively.
+As shown in Table 4, the annual default rates of the companies rated by TRIS Rating in 1997 and 1998 were unusually high at 35% and 30%, respectively.
 The annual default rate of 33% in the "AA" rating category in 1997 was the result of a default by an FI that was ordered by the BOT to cease operations.
 The default rate is thus overstated because of the relatively small number of rated issuers in that particular rating category.
-In 1997, there were only three companies in the "AA" rating category and 10 companies rated "BBB".
-The default of one company rated "AA" and five companies rated "BBB" made the annual default rates equal to 33% and 50% in these two rating categories in 1997.
+In 1997, there were only three companies rated "BBB" made the annual default rates equal to 33% and 50% in these two rating categories in 1997.
 Five out of six defaulting issuers in 1997 were FIs that defaulted after they were ordered to cease operations by the BOT.